 While 80+ degrees may not seem that cool, it really does feel like a drastic difference when coming from a very hot & sunny climate like Tucson.
-In fact, most Tucson trails are downright dangerous during the summer and all too often unprepared hikers die of heat exhaustion and/or dehydration.
+In fact, most Tucson trails are downright dangerous during the summer.
+All too often unprepared hikers die of heat exhaustion and/or dehydration.
 There are a number of trails on Mt Lemmon, ranging from easy nature walks to all day adventures.
 Relaxing views of pines and aspens, along with the fresh natural scent of pine in the air, creates a drastically different setting than that which you would experience on the trails in and around Tucson.

 The Meadow Trail is the easiest of the Mt.
 Lemmon trails at just under 2 miles RT and relatively flat minus a short semi challenging steep hill near the end.
 The views are pretty scenic considering the short distance, and include gorgeous vistas of the mountains and beautiful ponderosa pines.
 Unfortunately, a bit of the trail shows signs of past wildlife fire damage (The massive Aspen Fire of ’93 severely damaged much of the area), although on a whole the scenery is beautiful.
 Not as nice as Flagstaff, but again the closest option to Tucson.
 On a side note, improved trail markage would definitely be helpful for new visitors!

 Here are a few views of the foliage from the 2017 season from the various locations mentioned above.
-Again not the best, but OK if you are looking for a quick daytrip from Tucson.
+Again not the best, but OK if you are looking for a quick leaf peeping daytrip from Tucson.

 One of the best parts about going up to Mt.
 Lemmon is the scenic 30 mile drive up Mt.
 Lemmon Highway, a picturesque windy road which travels through various terrain as the elevation rises, ranging from Saguaro in the lower elevation to towering pine trees as you arrive near the top.
 It’s a really incredible drive for anyone not from Arizona as you get to see the vegetation change from the cacti of the Sonoran desert to the beautiful high altitude pine forests.
 Along, the way you will find various scenic overlooks, a lake, and an abundance of hiking trails.
 Also known as the Catalina Highway Scenic Drive, this beautiful paved road is amongst the most gorgeous in the Southwest.